ito-takuya/ito-takuya.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Research Scientist in the Mathematics of Computation Department at the [IBM T.J.
-Watson Research Center](https://research.ibm.com/) in New York.
+I am a Research Scientist at the [T.J.
+Watson Research Center](https://en.wikipedia.org/wiki/Thomas_J._Watson_Research_Center), [IBM Research](https://research.ibm.com/) in New York.
 I was previously a Swartz Fellow in Theoretical Neuroscience at Yale University.
 I completed my PhD in Neuroscience at Rutgers University, and my BA in Mathematics at Washington University in St. Louis.

 I am from NYC.